feiwu77777/ekona/docs/project_planning/features_description.md

 - `tailwind.config.js` - Tailwind configuration

 ### 2.2 Real-time Markdown Preview
+**What it does:** Renders generated blog content in real-time with both preview and raw markdown views.
+Allows users to see how their content will look when published and provides copy/download functionality for the markdown.

 **Core Files:**
 - `app/components/MarkdownPreview.tsx` - Markdown rendering component
 - `app/components/BlogPreview.tsx` - Blog preview component